What are the Difference Between Porcelain and Ceramic Cookware?

 Difference Between Porcelain and Ceramic Cookware?

 The porcelain inner part is made of either stainless steel or aluminum and its outer part will be pristine, slick, and durable glass layers.
-It is available in both pan and pot design and you can find various colors on it.
+It is available in both pan and pot designs and you can find various colors on it.

 Porcelain has very comfortable grippy handles, which makes it super handy cookware for beginners.